 Leadership does not always operate according to the organization chart.
-Formal leadership is often supported by informal leadership in the organization – the exemplary teacher who leads conversations, presents at conferences, and chairs committees has an authority far beyond her title.
+Formal leadership is often supported (sometimes replaced) by informal leadership in the organization – the exemplary teacher who leads conversations, presents at conferences, and chairs committees has an authority far beyond her title.
 Informal leadership is the place where we discover those who have the servant’s heart.
-While we may hire those who already have titles and / or reputations, we see in the everyday interactions of each person much more clearly what their impulse to action is – whether to power or to service.
+While we may hire those who already have titles and / or reputations, we see in the everyday interactions of each person much more clearly what his or her impulse to action is – whether to power or to service.

-Robert Greenleaf wrote: “The servant-leader is servant first … It begins with the natural feeling that one wants to serve, to serve first.
+Robert Greenleaf of the Greenleaf Center for Servant Leadership wrote: “The servant-leader is servant first … It begins with the natural feeling that one wants to serve, to serve first.
 Then conscious choice brings one to aspire to lead.
-That person is sharply different from one who is leader first, perhaps because of the need to assuage an unusual power drive or to acquire material possessions … The leader-first and the servant-first are two extreme types.
+That person is sharply different from one who is leader first, perhaps because of the need to assuage an unusual power drive or to acquire material possessions … The leader-first and the servant-first are 2 extreme types.
 Between them there are shadings and blends that are part of the infinite variety of human nature.
 The difference manifests itself in the care taken by the servant-first to make sure that other people’s highest priority needs are being served.
-The best test, and difficult to administer, is: Do those served grow as persons?
+The best test, and one that is difficult to administer, is: Do those served grow as persons?
 Do they, while being served, become healthier, wiser, freer, more autonomous, more likely themselves to become servants?
 And, what is the effect on the least privileged in society?
 Will they benefit or at least not be further deprived?”

 The practical issues that arise are difficult in practice, while clear in theory.
 What happens if adults do not do their jobs well?
-How do we hold adults accountable for that mission delivery irrespective of whether that is in the business office, the classroom, the playing fields, the field trips or the advancement office?
+How do we hold adults accountable for that mission delivery, irrespective of whether that is in the Business Office, in the classroom, on the playing fields, on field trips or in the Advancement Office?
 What about that beloved member of the church community who happens to be a mediocre teacher or administrator?
 Does servant leadership imply that we place adult community as the prime concern?
-Is rocking the boat being a servant?
+Is rocking the boat possible as a servant?
 Should we overlook adult misconduct because we genuinely do care for every member of the school?

-This would suggest that “servant” is a soft term that has no substance.
-To the contrary – when we recognize that the center of our attention is the child, to serve the child implies that we are all accountable in the most demanding ways both personally and collectively.
-In that collective sense, it is the school that takes on the responsibility for mission delivery to each child and thus the school that must corporately take on the characteristic of servant leader to fully develop each child’s God-given gifts and fulfill God’s purpose in each child’s life.
+This would suggest that “servant” is a soft term with no substance.
+To the contrary – when we recognize that the center of our attention is the child, to serve the child implies that we are all accountable in the most demanding ways, both personally and collectively.
+In that collective sense, it is the school that takes on the responsibility for mission delivery to each child.
+Thus, the school must corporately take on the characteristic of servant leader to fully develop each child’s God-given gifts and fulfill God’s purpose in each child’s life.
 Adults thus operate in two ways.
 The first is as an individual where the servant leader seeks to deliver the mission to the child and support, enhance, and develop the skills of each employee.
 The second is as a school body exhibiting corporately the servant leader disposition.
 Here, the requirement that each individual be a contributing element to that corporate identity is key.

 If we are committed as servant leaders merely to the individual employee, it would be possible to imagine the needs of the adult becoming, as often happens in our schools, equivalent to or even greater than the needs of the child.
-Where, however, we are committed as servant leader institutionally to the child, now each adult has a critical role to play and to be held accountable.
+Where, however, we are committed as servant leaders institutionally to the child, now each adult has a critical role to play and for which to be held accountable.
 Being a servant leader is thus not just an individual but a corporate responsibility.
-1 Corinthians 12 is implacable that we all play a part in the body of Christ and, implicitly, in whatever station of life we have been led to.
-“Even so the body is not made up of one part but of many” (verse 14).
+Note that 1 Corinthians 12 is implacable that we all play a part in the body of Christ and, implicitly, in whatever station of life we have been led to.
+“Even so the body is not made up of one part but of many” (v.
+14).

-The Head as servant leader primarily for the child must therefore root out adult incompetence and ensure that the child receives the best mission education.
+The Head must therefore root out adult incompetence, support excellence, and ensure that the child receives the best mission-centered education.
 Similarly, the Board of Trustees must hold the Head accountable.
-Once the highest needs of the child have been taken care of, and in order to take care of the highest needs of the child, the adult is also nurtured and fed.
+Once the highest needs of the child have been taken care of, and in order to achieve that goal, the adult is also nurtured and fed.
 Accountability is thus a key element of being a servant leader.